Should I Get a Small Business Loan? Pros and Cons (2026)

 • Credit check.
 Lenders evaluate both your business credit score and personal credit score.
 Most lenders prefer scores above 600, but online lenders may approve lower scores at higher rates.

-• Wait for underwriting.
+• Underwriting.
 During this stage, the lender reviews your documents, credit history, and business profile.
 They may ask follow-up questions or request additional paperwork.

 Alternatives to Borrowing